Memorial Medical Center and Hurricane Katrina: Investigation

 On September 11, mortuary workers recovered 45 bodies from the hospital.
-Toxicology tests were performed on 41 bodies, and 23 tested positive for one or both of morphine and the fast-acting sedative midazolam (Versed), although few of these patients had been prescribed morphine for pain.
+Toxicology tests were performed on 41 bodies; 23 tested positive for one or both of morphine and the fast-acting sedative midazolam (Versed), although few of these patients had been prescribed morphine for pain.
 In the following weeks, it was reported that staff had discussed euthanizing patients.
-Some reports went further; Bryant King, an internist at Memorial, told CNN that he believed "the discussion of euthanasia was more than talk."
+Some reports went further; According to LifeCare's pharmacy director, he was informed by Dr. Pou that it had been decided to administer lethal doses to LifeCare patients.
+He then said that Pou showed him a big pack of morphine vials, and that before he left, he saw Pou and two other nurses enter the rooms of remaining LifeCare patients.
+In response to these allegations, Dr. Pou's lawyer said she and the other medical personnel, "worked tirelessly for five days to save and evacuate patients, none of whom were abandoned."
 LifeCare told the state Attorney General's office that nine of their patients might "have been given lethal doses of medicines by a Memorial doctor and nurses."

 King publicly charged that one or more health care workers had killed patients, based on conversations with other health care workers.
 King told CNN that when he believed a doctor was about to kill patients, he boarded a boat and left the hospital.
 King explained his actions in terms of his opposition to Pou's alleged actions, arguing "I'd rather be considered a person who abandoned patients than someone who aided in eliminating patients."

 At the request of the Louisiana AG's office, Orleans Parish Coroner Frank Minyard investigated the cause of the deaths.
 Experts reported abnormal levels of morphine, midazolam (Versed), and/or Lorazepam in several bodies.